TanvirArjel/CustomValidation/README.md

-# ASP.NET Core Custom Validation
+# Custom Validation

- This is a custom model validation library for ASP.NET Core projects.
+ This is a custom model validation library for any C# and .NET projects.

-## Whats new in version 2.0.0?

-   1. This release added localization support for error messages.
-   2. FileTypeAttribute, FileMaxSizeAttribute and FileMinSizeAttribute are newly added ValidationAttributes in this release.
-   3. TinyMceRequiredAttribute has been renamed to TextEditorRequiredAttribute.
-   4. This release also includes some imporant bug fixes.

 ## How do I get started?

- Configuring **TanvirArjel.CustomValidation** into your ASP.NET Core project is simple as below:
+### For Any C# and .NET Application:

- First install the lastest version of `AspNetCore.CustomValidation` [nuget package](https://www.nuget.org/packages/AspNetCore.CustomValidation) into your project as follows:
+ First install the lastest version of `TanvirArjel.CustomValidation` [nuget package](https://www.nuget.org/packages/TanvirArjel.CustomValidation/) into your project as follows:

-    Install-Package AspNetCore.CustomValidation
+    Install-Package TanvirArjel.CustomValidation

  Then decorate your class properties with appropriate custom validation attributes as follows: